agoldst/memsyll/README.md

 This `README.md` is excluded, as are the files named in the Make variable `other_mds`.
 The latter is meant for separate files you wish to generate in the same way; this repository includes an example, `booklist.md`, which I use to create a handout with a list of books that students need to buy (whereas the syllabus lists everything we have to read, including material from the library's digital collection, online, etc.).

-Finally, I always want a web-friendly version of the reading schedule and bibliography portion of the syllabus as well.
-After many frustrating attempts with CSL, I have given up and returned to an old workflow for accomplishing this task using the venerable tex4ht.
-It is as clean as I can make it, but still requires the following files: [bib4ht.cfg](bib4ht.cfg), [bib4ht.latex](bib4ht.latex), a file with a few yaml flags ([schedule-page.md](schedule-page.md)), and a [python script](clean4ht). `make out/schedule.html` generates the file.
-I paste this into wordpress, so `make schedule` generates the file and copies it to the MacOS X clipboard.
-If you wish to turn some other part of the syllabus into HTML, or the whole of it, edit the `html_md` variable in the Makefile to be the list of markdown files you wish to include.
-The name "schedule" is determined by the value of the `web` variable (which can be changed).

 In order not to clutter up the main directory with TeX's many auxiliary files, outputs go in an `out` subdirectory.
 These files are removed if generation is successful.
 If it is not and you wish to examine errors, try `make latex_quiet=""` which ensures verbose output from TeX.

+## HTML version

+I always want a web-friendly version of the reading schedule and bibliography portion of the syllabus as well.
+Working from markdown should make that simple enough, but pandoc and CSL run into endless trouble with a biblatex bibliography of any complexity.
+For a long time I relied on some complicated kludges using the venerable tex4t and a custom python script, [clean4ht](clean4ht) relying on the [pandocfilters](https://pypi.python.org/pypi/pandocfilters) python module.
+I'm leaving these around the repository though I can't imagine anyone has ever used them.

+As for me, I've given up.
+I hand-create a webpage and manually update it when I update the syllabus.

 ## Installation

 Clone the repository.
 The two `.latex` template files can stay in the folder with the syllabus or be moved to `~/.pandoc/templates`.
-The [clean4ht](clean4ht) python script can stay local or go anywhere in the PATH.
-It requires that the [pandocfilters](https://pypi.python.org/pypi/pandocfilters) module be installed: `pip install pandocfilters`.

 ## More details on settings and options